unifem/coupler-desktop/README.md

 # Docker Image for Coupler
-This Docker image provides the Ubuntu 16.04 environment with X Windows for multiphysics coupling.
+This Docker image provides the base image for Ubuntu 17.10 environment with X Windows for multiphysics coupling.

 This image runs the lightweight LXDE Windows Manager, and has FEniCS 17.1.0, SfePy, CalculiX, MeshDB and Mapper preinstalled.
 The X Windows will display